 When I hear that someone dislikes a food, especially a nutritious one, I take this as a challenge to find a way to change their mind.
-I have found over the years it is typically the preparation of the item that causes the dislike, not necessarily the food itself so changing this up can mean the difference between “no, thank you” and seconds.
-I dislike the idea of sneaking foods in, although I have a two-year-old and sometimes adding some veggies in a spaghetti sauce to bump up the veggie intake is the way it must be.
-The “sneaker” part of the title of this series is more in reference to sneaky ways of preparing more nutritious foods, not trying to hide an item so someone tries it unknowingly.
+I have found over the years it is typically the preparation of the item that causes the dislike, not necessarily the food itself.
+Changing this up can mean the difference between “no, thank you” and “more, please!”
+I dislike the idea of sneaking foods in.
+When I say “sneaking,” it’s in reference to ways you can “sneak” in more nutrition NOT hide it.
+Is there a chance your child (or significant other) will eat these foods without realizing it?
+Quite possibly.
+The intent however, is never to hide them.
+ALL foods should be celebrated and enjoyed—especially those that are good for you.

 I am a food lover and see myself as fairly adventurous when it comes to trying less typical items.
 So, when I hear of someone disliking a food, I like to look at the way it was prepared or paired.
 I find a ton of pleasure in finding ways to prepare foods to change a “dislike” into a “like.”
 Added bonus if it is a nutritious food that can make its way on the “like” list.